jierdin/sprout/operating-agreement.md

 ###### Section 9.01 - Profits and Losses:

-a)Subject to the allocation rules of Section 9.02, Profits with respect to any Series for any Fiscal Year shall be allocated among the Members associated with such Series in proportion to such Members’ Percentage Interests in such Series.
+a)Subject to the allocation rules of Section 9.02, Profits with respect to any Series for any Fiscal Year shall be allocated among the Members associated with such Series in proportion to such Members’ Percentage Interests in such Series, minus the Redistribution outlined in Section 9.15.

 (b)Subject to the allocation rules of Section 9.02, Losses with respect to any Series for any Fiscal Year shall be allocated among the Members associated with such Series in proportion to such Members’ Percentage Interests in such Series.